simeononsecurity/simeononsecurity.ch/content/articles/dns-comparison-adguard-quad9-cloudflare-pi-hole/index.en.md

 ## What is NextDNS?

-[**NextDNS**](https://nextdns.io/?from=jyfq92sk) is a cutting-edge, cloud-based DNS resolver that has evolved into one of the most sophisticated privacy and security-focused DNS services available in 2026.
+[**NextDNS**](https://nextdns.io/?from=jyfq92sk) is a advanced, cloud-based DNS resolver that has evolved into one of the most sophisticated privacy and security-focused DNS services available in 2026.
 It combines advanced AI-driven threat detection with extensive customization options, making it ideal for both individuals and organizations.

 {{< youtube id="WUG57ynLb8I" >}}

 ### Key Features of NextDNS

-- **AI-driven threat detection**: Utilizes machine learning algorithms that adapt to emerging cyber threats in real-time, analyzing over 10 million DNS queries per second to identify malicious patterns
+- **AI-driven threat detection**: uses machine learning algorithms that adapt to emerging cyber threats in real-time, analyzing over 10 million DNS queries per second to identify malicious patterns
 - **Comprehensive ad and tracker blocking**: Blocks ads, trackers, and telemetry from over 300,000 domains using regularly updated blocklists
 - **Mal